School of English

 - National Student Survey - students in the final year of their degree programme will be asked to fill out the National Student Survey.

-- Student: Staff Forum – where students can raise issues concerning teaching with the student representative for their programme/level.
+- Student Staff Partnership Forum – students can raise items for discussion at the Forum through the student representative for their programme/level.

 The feedback collected from students is analysed and feeds into the School or Faculty’s annual Student Education Action Plan on teaching.